Generalized Deligne-Hitchin Twistor Spaces: Construction and Properties: Introduction

-The notion of twistor line is also valid for the generalized Deligne--Hitchin twistor space.
-However, unlike usual Deligne--Hitchin twsitor space, we do not know whether there is a twistor line going through a general Higgs bundle lying in Dolbeault moduli space, even if it exists, we also do not know wether the weight-one property is still satisfied.
-To find the twistor lines with weight-one property in our generalized spaces, we introduce another type of sections, namely \emph{de Rham sections}.
-The construction heavily depends on Simpson's work on the Bialynicki-Birula theory for Hodge moduli spaces \cite{CS9,CW,HH,HPF,H}.
-For a generalized Deligne--Hitchin twistor space, we show that there is a de Rham section going through a given fixed point lying in Dolbeault moduli space such that this section can be exactly realized as a twistor line with weight-one property.
-As an application of such twistor lines, we show that the holomorphic tangent bundle of the generalized Deligne--Hitchin twistor space for the case of frank one is stable with respect to certain balanced metric.
+The notion of twistor line plays the central role in Hitchin's twistor theory since twistor lines enjoy nice properties (especially weight-one property) and cover the entire twistor space.
+For the generalized Deligne--Hitchin twistor space, we also introduce the twistor line, but some properties should be given up.
+Unlike usual Deligne--Hitchin twsitor space, for a general Higgs bundle lying in Dolbeault moduli space there may not exist a twistor line through it, even if exists, weight-one property may be broken.
+To find the twistor lines in our generalized spaces, we introduce another type of sections, namely \emph{de Rham sections}.
+The construction heavily depends on Simpson's work on Bialynicki--Birula theory for Hodge moduli spaces \cite{CS9,CW,HH,HP,H}.
+For a generalized Deligne--Hitchin twistor space, we show that there is a de Rham section through a given $\mathbb{C}^*$-fixed point lying in Dolbeault moduli space such that this section can be exactly realized as a twistor line (in our sense).
+In particular, if one picks the $\mathbb{C}^*$-fixed point as a stable vector bundle with zero Higgs field, then the twistor line through it is a positive rational curve with degree $\dim_\mathbb{C}\mathcal{M}_{\mathrm{Hod}}(X,r)$ or $\frac{3}{2}\dim_\mathbb{C}\mathcal{M}_{\mathrm{Hod}}(X,r)$.
 Recently, Beck, Heller and R\"oser developed a theory on the energy of the sections of Deligne--Hitchin twistor space in \cite{BHR1}.
-We apply their theory for de Rham sections, in particular, we show that the energy of de Rham sections is semi-negative.
+We apply their theory to de Rham sections, in particular, we show that the energy of de Rham sections is semi-negative.

 In the last section, we investigate the automorphism group of the generalized Deligne--Hitchin twistor space.
-Biswas, Heller, and R\"oser proved that the automorphism group of Deligne--Hitchin twistor space homotopic to the identity maps the fibers to fibers \cite{BHR}.
-We show that such property is still true for the generalized Deligne--Hitchin twistor space.
-However, some points of their method do not work for the generalized cases, and we take advantage of the de Rham sections.
+Biswas, Heller and R\"oser proved that the automorphism group of Deligne--Hitchin twistor space homotopic to the identity maps the fibers to fibers \cite{BHR}.
+We show that such property is still satisfied for the generalized Deligne--Hitchin twistor space.
 We also generalize Biswas--Heller's work on the automorphism group of rank one Hodge moduli space \cite{BH} to the higher rank cases.

-In summary, our main results of this paper can be concluded as the followings.
+In summary, the main results of this paper can be concluded as the followings.